resilientdb/ResChat/Readme.md

 # Decentralized chat system based on ResilientDB
 ## Project description
 ### Overview
-The Decentralized Chat System is an innovative communication platform designed to offer a secure, privacy-centric chat experience without reliance on a centralized server.
-At the core of this system lies the decentralization, offering resistance against single points of failure, censorship, and data breaches.
+In today's life, when we try to send a message on most chat software, the message will first be sent to the central server, and then forwarded to the target user by the central server.
+The disadvantage of this is that all data will be captured and stored by the central server, which greatly increases the risk of data leakage and leakage of private information.
+Now, we will create a decentralized chat system based on the ResilientDB blockchain.
+This decentralized chat system does not store any personal information, and only the sender and recipient can encrypt and decrypt the message during the transmission of the message.

 ### Key Features
 1. **Decentralized Architecture:** Our system avoids the need for a central server.
-All messages are transmitted on a peer-to-peer basis, ensuring data integrity and privacy.
+All messages are transmitted through ResilientDB blockchain.

-2. **Security:** Leveraging advanced encryption techniques, we ensure that message content is secured during transmission.
-Only the recipient of the message can decrypt and read it.
+2. **Security:** By using the asymmetric encryption algorithm (gpg), we can ensure that information cannot be easily cracked during blockchain transmission.
+Only the sender and recipient of the message can use their keys to encrypt and decrypt

 3. **Privacy-first Approach:** User data is never stored on any central server.
-Chat histories remain only on the devices of the participants.

-4. **Censorship-resistant:** Due to its decentralized nature, it's challenging to censor or block this system.
+No chat history will be stored.

-5. **Open-source:** To ensure utmost transparency and security, our system is fully open-source, allowing community participation and review.
+4. **Open-source:** To ensure utmost transparency and security, our system is fully open-source, allowing community participation and review.

 ### Potential Use Cases
 <!-- TODO -->